 Interested in getting started?
-There’s a 10 day trail, so get going TODAY!
+There’s a 10-day trial, so get going TODAY!

-One big problem I had when I first got started at Nextfly was keeping track of time spend on certain projects.
-I would use my phone to “start” and “stop” projects and Excel to track time and it was going well, but all of the spreadsheets were heard to keep track of.
+One big problem I had when I first got started at Nextfly was keeping track of time spent on certain projects.
+I would use my phone to “start” and “stop” projects and Excel to track time and it was going well, but all of the spreadsheets were hard to keep track of.
 Five spreadsheets later, I discovered Toggl.
-Toggl has been a life saver when it comes to long term organization and reliability.
-It gives us weekly time sheets, organizes time by projects and allows everyone to stay on track.
+Toggl has been a life saver when it comes to long-term organization and reliability.
+It gives us weekly time sheets, organizes time by projects, and allows everyone to stay on track.

 Want to learn more about Toggl? – read our extended blog here.